mlprt/feedbax/docs/index.md

 I've developed Feedbax over the last few months, as I've learned JAX.
 My short-term objective has been to serve my own use case---graduate research in the neuroscience of motor control---but I have also tried to make design choices in pursuit of reusability and generality.

 By making the library open source now, I hope to receive some feedback about those decisions, and perhaps make some structural improvements.
 To make that easier I've created several GitHub issues documenting my choices and uncertainties.
+The issues largely belong to one of a few categories:

+1. Structural issues: these are the most critical.
+2. Typing issues: I'm not confident these can be resolved.
+Mostly I'm still learning to use typing in Python to the fullest.
+3.

 Anyone is welcome to ask questions or make suggestions about any part of the code or documentation!